originjs/vite-plugin-federation/packages/examples/vue3-advanced-demo/README.md

 2. ```pnpm restart``` You can directly stop the 5004 and 5005 ports occupied by other applications, and compile and start the Host and Remote services

 3. `CTRL + C` can only stop the host server.
-You can run `yarn stop` to stop all services.
+You can run `pnpm stop` to stop all services.

 ### Advanced Demo
 We have added a Demo to show the combination of `Vite + Vue + Vuex + Vue Router + Element Plus + ECharts`.